jerome-colin/lut_diags/Readme.md

 ## Luts.Collection

+Superclass for TxtCollection (from SOS wrapper) and HdrCollection (CS format).
 A Collection is primarily a dictionary of LUT objects referenced by their wavelength, with additional meta-data.
 The creation of the Collection is agnostic to the actual content of 'path', and gathers meta-data and binary values automatically.

 ### Public methods:
-- load: create a collection of LUT objects as dict in self.luts.
-This method can be called on creation of the Collection by passing 'var=x' where 'x' could be eg. 'refl' or 'albedo', etc...
+none, all private

 ### Attributes:
 - sensor (str): name of sensor found from filename